Contact

 _________________________________________________________

-Wichmann was introduced to the piano at an early age, then dropped it for trumpet and has been playing ever since.
-It wasn't until he attended Augustana College in Rock Island, Illinois where he was introduced to the koto by Dr. Jesse Evans.
+Wichmann began studying the trumpet at an early age but it wasn't until he attended Augustana College in Rock Island, Illinois when he was introduced to the koto by Dr. Jesse Evans.
 After graduating he moved to Tokyo to study traditional and contemporary Japanese music under koto master Kazue Sawai and received a koto license from the Sawai Koto Academy.

 In 2009, Wichmann collaborated with experimental Japanese sound designer HAL (aka Yasuharu Ohkouchi) to create a soundscape that represents Tokyo in 2010.
 The 11+ minute piece was curated by